grafikri/plusonealgorithm/README.md

 # Plus One Algorithm for huge number (over 64 bits)
 This algorithm made just for hobby.
-You can use it any number and it will get you number + 1.
+You can use it with any number and it will get you number + 1.

 ### For example
 ```